-This project culminated in a stop-motion claymation video that allowed her students to be creative while incorporating important STEM principles such as the relationship between time and distance.
+The project culminated in a stop-motion claymation video that allowed Stacy’s students to be creative while incorporating important STEM principles such as the relationship between time and distance.

 Interesting Facts: In her teaching career, Stacy has traveled all across Alaska mentoring struggling teachers in remote villages.
 Now, she teaches STEM inside Eielson Air Force Base near North Pole, Alaska.